-When the patients here at Reddick Orthodontics get new braces, our team works hard to help them understand how to care for those braces — and their teeth — in the right way.
+When the patients here at Melbourne Orthodontics get new braces, our team works hard to help them understand how to care for those braces — and their teeth — in the right way.
 While you’re undoubtedly already aware that flossing regularly is important, you might be confused about how to floss with braces safely.
 Keep reading to learn how to keep both your braces and your teeth in good condition while you floss.

 Try a Special Floss Threader